Union-Find Algorithm

 990. Satisfiability of Equality Equations | 🟠 |

-The Union-Find algorithm is specifically designed for "dynamic connectivity."
-I have written about it twice before.
-Due to its high frequency in exams and its role as a prerequisite for minimum spanning tree algorithms, I have consolidated this article to explain the algorithm clearly in one go.
+The Union-Find algorithm is designed to solve "dynamic connectivity" problems.
+I have written about it before, because it is often tested and is also a key part of minimum spanning tree algorithms.
+So I put together this article to explain Union-Find clearly in one place.

-Simply put, dynamic connectivity can be abstracted as connecting lines in a graph.
-For example, in the following graph, there are 10 nodes that are not connected to each other, labeled from 0 to 9:
+Simply put, dynamic connectivity means connecting nodes in a graph.
+For example, in the graph below, there are 10 nodes, not connected to each other, labeled 0 to 9:

-Now, our Union-Find algorithm mainly needs to implement these two APIs:
+Now, our Union-Find algorithm mainly needs to provide these two APIs:

 class UF {